01 of 06

 It can be a little hard trying to figure out how to cut a pattypan squash, but don’t let that stop you.
 The skin is tender and needs no peeling.
 The best way to eat them is to pick them while they are only a couple of inches around, then cook and serve them hole.
 If the blossom is still attached, all the better.

 Favorite Varieties: 'Benning's Green Tint,' 'Flying Saucer,' 'Sunburst,' 'Yellow Scallop'Continue to 4 of 6 below.

 04 of 06

 Tips for Growing Winter Squash

 Winter squash are some of the most beautiful vegetables in the garden.
-They look almost too good to cut open, but allow yourself the transgression.
-Whether it’s hubbard, acorn, delicata, or something more exotic, like this Potimarron, the flavor is pure comfort.
+They look almost too good to cut open but allow yourself the transgression.
+Whether it’s Hubbard, acorn, delicata, or something more exotic such as this Potimarron, the flavor is pure comfort.

-If you’re worried that the huge winter squash you see in stores are too large for 1 or 2 people to consume, there are plenty of varieties to grow that produce much smaller fruits - and plenty of them.
+If you’re worried that the huge winter squash you see in stores is too large for one or two people to consume, there are plenty of varieties to grow that produce much smaller fruits—and plenty of them.

-If you’re plants threaten to take over the whole neighborhood, it’s okay to trim them a bit.
+If your plants threaten to take over the whole neighborhood, it’s okay to trim them a bit.

 05 of 06